A Quick Guide to Your Toddler’s Speech and Language Development – 12 to 18 Months

 Building Blocks for Developing Your Toddler’s Speech and Language Skills

-- Talk to your toddler at her physical level.
-It makes it easier to imitate her actions and words and lets her know that you are interested in what she is doing or saying.
-She also can see how you say your words this way.
+- Talk to your toddler at their physical level.
+It makes it easier to imitate their actions and words and lets them know that you are interested in what they are doing or saying.
+They also can see how you say your words this way.

 - Use daily routines like mealtime and bath time to introduce new words and practice familiar words like “cup,” “spoon,” “apple,” “wash,” and “dry.”